isabella232/bas-style-kit/README.md

 Note: Vagrant managed VMs also have a second, host-guest only, network for management purposes not documented here.

-Note: Currently Vagrant is configured to automatically forward port `9001` of the `bas-style-kit-dev-web1.v.m` guest to port `9001` on your localhost.
 ```shell
 $ ansible-playbook -i provisioning/development provisioning/site-dev.yml
 ```